-(c) Unvented gas, oil or kerosene space heaters are prohibited.

-(d) A woodburning stove may be used only if it meets standards specified under s.
-COMM 23.045.
+- (c) Unvented gas, oil or kerosene space heaters are prohibited. - (d) A woodburning stove may be used only if it meets standards specified under s.
+SPS 323.045. - (e) The center shall be equipped with an interconnected smoke detection system in operating condition if one or more children under age 2 will be cared for on a level that is more than 6 feet above or below the ground level.

-(5) SANITATION.
-The premises, furnishings and equipment shall be free from litter and vermin and maintained in a sanitary condition and in good repair.

-(6) WATER. (a) If the center gets its water from a private well, water samples from the well shall be tested annually by a laboratory certified under ch.
-HFS 165 and shall be found bacteriologically safe.
-The laboratory report shall be available to the department upon request.

-(b) If the center is licensed to care for infants under 6 months of age, the center shall have nitrate levels in the water tested annually.
+- (5) Sanitation.
+The premises, furnishings and equipment shall be free from litter and vermin and maintained in a sanitary condition and in good repair. - (6) WATER. (a) If the center gets its water from a private well, water samples from the well shall be tested annually by a laboratory certified under ch.
+ATCP 77 and shall be found bacteriologically safe.
+The laboratory report shall be available to the department upon request. - (b) If the center is licensed to care for infants under 6 months of age, the center shall have nitrate levels in the water tested annually by a laboratory certified under ch.
+ATCP 77.
+Bottled water shall be used for infants under 6 months of age if the water tests above the maximum allowable levels of nitrates.